animeshgoyal9/DSL_Kaggle_Competition/README.md

-# Predicting the Click Through Rate (CTR) for an AD Agency
+# Data Science Lab - Kaggle Competition

-This competition was a part of an in class Kaggle Competition.
+This Jupyter notebook is part of an in class Kaggle Competition

-Because of privacy issues, names of features were removed.